gotnone/adpro_chk/README.md

   `<taskName>` and appending an `_1` or the next available integer.
-- Duplicate Node Fix: This will rename a duplicate entry in the Task Management List, using the existing `<nodeName>` and appending `_1` or the next available integer.
+- Duplicate Node Fix: This will rename a duplicate entry in the Task Management List, using the existing `<nodeName>` and appending `_1` or the next available integer.\*
 - Duplicate Pgm Fix: This will rename a duplicate Task Program using the existing `<pgmName>` value and appending an `_1` or the next available integer.
 - Missing Task Fix: This will attempt to create a `<tasks>` entry for a missing task.
-This missing task condition can often occur as side effect of the duplicate node and pgm fixes.
+This missing task condition can often occur as side effect of the duplicate node and pgm fixes.\*
 - Missing Node Fix: This will attempt to create a `<paths>` entry for a missing entry in the Task Management List.
 This missing node condition can often occur as a side effect of the duplicate task and pgm fixes.
+- Missing PGM Fix: This will attempt to create a `tasks/#.rll` task program file if it is missing.
+The missing pgm consition can often occur as a side effect of the duplicate task and node fixes.\*

+\* These fixes have not been tested on actual examples of corrupted .adpro files.

 ## How to run